S3B4S/monpar/README.md

 So, our parsers are essentially functions that take an input and return the result of parsing and might fail or succeed.

 ## Combining
 As mentioned in the introduction, the core idea behind this parser is to combine small blocks of parsers to form a bigger parser.
-How does this look like?
+What does this look like?
 Let's start with a small parser:
 ```ts
 take("<p>This is inner text</p>") // -> [["<", "p>This is inner text</p>"]]
 ```